Smebra/ADVANCED-Solana-Raydium-Sniping-Bot/README.md

 ## INSTALL
 1. Download And Extract The Repository Files by:

-   Using the command `git clone https://github.com/Smebra/ADVANCED-Solana-Raydium-Sniping-Bot`

-   OR BETTER

-   Click The Green "Code" Button Above and select "Download ZIP"
+   Clicking The Green "Code" Button Above and select "Download ZIP"

 2. Install the Node.js environment on your computer (REQUIRED):